Home

 Examples: Isalo

-Madagascar's most unique forests are also some of its most endangered.
-Madagascar's so-called spiny forests (or "spiny desert") are endemic to the arid southern tip of the island.
-Spiny forests are dominated by plants of the Didiereaceae family, which is unique to Madagascar as are 95% of the species found in this ecosystem.
-Didiereaceae closely resemble some forms of cacti but are not related.
-Unlike catci, Didiereaceae species produce small deciduous leaves which are protected by meanacing thorns and spines that grow directly out of the plant's many branches.
-Madagascar's spiny forests are being rapidly destroyed for use as charcoal and building material.
+Madagascar’s most unique forests are also some of its most endangered.
+Found in the arid south, these forests are dominated by plants of the Didiereaceae family, which is endemic to Madagascar.
+These species resemble cacti but are unrelated.
+Unlike cacti, Didiereaceae produce small deciduous leaves protected by sharp spines.
+These forests are being rapidly destroyed for charcoal and building materials.

 SECONDARY (MAN-MADE) COMMUNITIES